 The structure of the reports

-The report in all is versions is created by the account class tree structure & the Micro version of the official report is created by grouping account classes to Official groups.
-Read more about Account Classes & official groups.
+The report in all is versions is created by the account class tree structure.
+Read more about Account Classes.

 You can choose to include journal drafts in the Balance Sheet report to simulate how the journals would affect your accounting before you actually post them.
 Read more.